ankitarora05/voicejs/README.md

 ✅ Provides Start Recording and Stop Recording buttons.
 ✅ Allows downloading the recorded voice as a WAV file.
 ✅ No external dependencies, pure JavaScript.
+✅ Transcribes the recorded voice into text using Web Speech API.
 ✅ Works with both NPM and CDN.
 ✅ Simple and lightweight.